 Don’t get attached

-It’s easy to get attached to certain personas that you tend to rely on in battle, but the reality is you shouldn’t hesitate to use them in fusion.
+It’s easy to get attached to certain Personas that you tend to rely on in battle, but the reality is that you shouldn’t hesitate to use them in fusion.
 If they’re powerful or useful, they’ll probably result in powerful fusions, too.
-And besides, if you’re not happy with the result, you can always re-summon that persona from the twin wardens for a small fee.
+And besides, if you’re not happy with the result, you can always re-summon that Persona from the Twin Wardens for a small fee.

-Beyond completionism, there’s no reason to try to fuse every single possible persona at all levels.
-When you’re fusing some new personas it’s perfectly fine to start with the highest possible level persona you’re able to fuse and work down the list from there.
+Beyond completionism, there’s no reason to try to fuse every possible Persona at all levels.
+When you’re fusing new Personas, it’s perfectly fine to start with the highest possible level Persona you’re able to fuse and work down the list from there.
 You’ll wind up missing some, but that’s no big deal, and chances are you’ll encounter them later in battle anyway.

 Register personas often